|Name:||Community Outreach and Economic Development|

 Community Outreach Focus

-Community Outreach & Economic Development (COED) is comprised of several departments: Community Education, Executive and Professional Education, Concurrent Enrollment, Career & Technical Education, Extended Studies, Small Business Development Center, Business Resource Center, and the Thanksgiving Point and Wasatch Campuses.
+Community Outreach & Economic Development (COED) is comprised of several departments: Community Education, Executive Education, Concurrent Enrollment, Career & Technical Education, Extended Studies, Small Business Development Center, Business Resource Center, and the Thanksgiving Point and Wasatch Campuses.
 COED coordinates with and supports academic departments in offering certificates and two-year degrees.
 The Business Resource Center and Small Business Development Center foster startup and existing business success throughout the Utah County and Wasatch County communities with one-to-one business advising and small group trainings.
 For detailed information on a given department or academic program, please refer to the information provided under each alphabetically-listed department name in the catalog or contact the appropriate academic advisor.

 Business Resource Center ( www.uvu.edu/brc )